Harish-Research-Lab/FEAP-AceGen/README.md

 ![Q9/Q4 Taylor-Hood element topology](common/images/Q9Q4-TH_small.png "Q9/Q4 Taylor-Hood element")

 The element topology is as shown below.
-It uses bi-quadratic interpolation functions for the displacement d.o.f's and linear interpolation functions for the pressure d.o.f's.
+It utilizes a Q9/Q4 Taylor-Hood type interpolation for the u/p dependent variables, respectively.

 # Generating the elements with AceGen
 The mathematica files *.nb